w3f/polkadot-wiki/docs/general/chain-state-values.md

 #### Treasury Burn Factor

-At the end of every spending period on Kusama, <RPC network="kusama" path="consts.treasury.burn" defaultValue={2000} filter="permillToPercent"/>% of the available funds are burned.
+At the end of every spending period on Kusama, <RPC network="kusama" path="consts.treasury.burn" defaultValue={2000} filter="permillToPercent"/>% of the available funds are burned, with the amount currently going to [Society](../maintain/kusama/maintain-guides-society-kusama.md) rather than being burned.

 #### Treasury Spending Period